AuDigitalHealth/lingo/docs/CONFIGURATION.md

 ### Deployment

-Configuration of Snomio is based on [Spring's Relaxed Binding](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-external-config.html#boot-features-external-config-relaxed-binding), which means that you can supply the values in a variety of ways, including environment variables, system properties, and configuration files.
+Configuration of Lingo is based on [Spring's Relaxed Binding](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-external-config.html#boot-features-external-config-relaxed-binding), which means that you can supply the values in a variety of ways, including environment variables, system properties, and configuration files.